WFYI (TV): 1990s to today

+Funding

+In fiscal year 2021, WFYI TV had total revenue of $8.67 million.
+Its 17,789 contributors donated more than $1.9 million.
+The Corporation for Public Broadcasting contributed $1.3 million, most of it in the form of a Community Service Grant.

 Programming

-WFYI has rarely been a large producer of network programming—historically, this was because there were fewer underwriters for expensive productions, as fewer major companies were headquartered in Indianapolis.
+Historically, WFYI has rarely been a large producer of network programming.
+This was because there were fewer underwriters for expensive productions, as fewer major companies were headquartered in Indianapolis.
 However, it has produced a significant amount of local and regional programming.
 In 1974, the station began airing state public affairs program The Lawmakers, later retitled Indiana Lawmakers, which covers the activities of the Indiana General Assembly.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The WFYI TV transmitter is located on West 79th Street and Township Line Road on the northwest side of Indianapolis (near Meridian Hills).
+The station's signal is multiplexed:

 All three subchannels are also broadcast on WFYI-LD (channel 29), an ATSC 3.0 (NextGen TV) transmitter that began service in 2022.

 Analog-to-digital conversion

-WFYI signed on its digital signal in 2003.
-The station shut down its analog signal, over UHF channel 20, at 11:59 p.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate; the station's digital signal continued to broadcast on its pre-transition UHF channel 21, using virtual channel 20.
+WFYI shut down its analog signal, over UHF channel 20, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate; the station's digital signal continued to broadcast on its pre-transition UHF channel 21, using virtual channel 20.